 • MOST Ministerial Regulation B.E.
 2546 (2003) on Rules and Procedures of Radioactive Waste Management.
 This regulation is as guidance for the radioactive material users to manage their radioactive wastes.
-The main issues are for preparation of radioactive waste before transport to the centralized RWM in the country (it was the OAP).
+The main issues are for preparation of radioactive waste before transport to the centralized RWM in the country ( it was the OAP in that time).
 However, since Dec 2006, the centralized RWM has been conducted by Radioactive Waste Management Center (RWMC), Thailand Institute of Nuclear Technology (TINT).
 This regulation included the recommendation to manage disused sealed radioactive sources, which written that DSRS should be returned back to their original manufacturers.
-The regulation also covers several important issues, such as waste classification, clearance level of solid, liquid, gaseous waste.
-However, this regulation need to be revised for the up-date conditions in the present time as well as the development of international standard in several issues.
-The relative legislative framework for radiation safety is also provided through
+The regulation also covers several important issues, such as waste classification, clearance level of solid, liquid, and gaseous waste.
+However, this regulation need to be revised for the up to date conditions in the present time as well as for the harmonization with the development of international standard in several issues.
+Up to now, there is no specific regulation for RWM facilities, such as the licensing system of RWM facilities.